ParaCoToUl/noarr-pipelines/docs/scheduler.md

 - the `add` method
 - the `run` method

 When writing our own scheduler, we can use the constructor to pass in any parameters we need.
-This is nothing unusal, the `DebuggingScheduler`, for example, optionally accepts an output stream to print a log to.
+This is nothing unusual, the `DebuggingScheduler`, for example, optionally accepts an output stream to print a log into.

-The `add` method accepts a `Node&` reference and remembers it internally to use it during scheduling.
-The order in which a user registers nodes has only impact on the order in which `initialize` and `terminate` event methods are called on nodes.
+The `add` method accepts a `Node&` reference and remembers it internally to use during scheduling.
+The order in which a user registers nodes has only an impact on the order in which `initialize` and `terminate` event methods are called on nodes.
 The first-registered nodes have their event methods executed first.
-It may or may not have impact on the scheduling algorithm and the user should not rely on it.
+It may or may not have an impact on the scheduling algorithm and the user should not rely on it.
 The `DebuggingScheduler` does use the order for ordering nodes in one scheduling generation, but other schedulers parallelize the execution and the order becomes non-deterministic.

-The `run` method blocks, and executes the pipeline to completion.
+The `run` method blocks and executes the pipeline to completion.
 The stopping condition is that all nodes are *idle* and all return `false` from their `can_advance` method.
-If we incorrectly setup our `can_advance` conditions (or we do not provide the correct number of envelopes in hubs), the pipeline usually enters the stopping condition without having computed anything interesting.
+If we incorrectly set up our `can_advance` conditions (or we do not provide the correct number of envelopes in hubs), the pipeline usually enters the stopping condition without having computed anything interesting.
 The scheduler has no way of detecting this issue.
-It may also happen that an incorrectly setup pipeline will run indefinitely.
-Again, the scheduler cannot have an upper limit on the invocation count and so cannot detect this situation.
+It may also happen that an incorrectly set up pipeline will run indefinitely.
+Again, the scheduler cannot have an upper limit on the invocation count and so it cannot detect this situation.

 It is advisable that we run our pipeline only once.
 If we want to run it multiple times, it is better to destroy the pipeline and create a new one.
-The reason being that a terminated pipeline might be in a different state than the initial state before the exection.
+The reason being that a terminated pipeline might be in a different state than the initial state before the execution.
 Therefore running it a second time might cause unexpected issues.
 That being said, there is nothing preventing us from calling `run` multiple times.
-If we make sure our hubs are in the right state after termination and our own added logic is also consistent, we can easily reuse the pipeline.
+If we make sure our hubs are in the right state after termination and our own added logic are also consistent, we can easily reuse the pipeline.
 We would save time on envelope allocation.

 The `add` and `run` methods are part of the base class `Scheduler` that handles the node registration.

 ## Internal API

-By internal API we mean the methods of a `Node` that are called by the scheduler, and the scheduling behaviour.
+By internal API we mean the methods of a `Node` that are called by the scheduler, and the scheduling behavior.

 The `Node` class exposes four methods that are called by a scheduler: